telavivmakers/geek_code/README.md

 e-	=	In High School
 e--	=	In Middle School
 e---	=	In Elementary School
-e*	=	I learned everything there is to know about life from the “Hitchhiker's Trilogy”.
+e*	=	I learned everything there is to know about life from the "Hitchhiker's Trilogy".
 ```
 ### Housing
 Tell us about your geeky home.